 - Shred all documents with personal information before throwing them away.

-- Don’t allow anyone to borrow or pay to use your Medicare card or personal information.
+- Do not ever let anyone borrow or pay to use your Medicare number.